anduril/lattice-sdk-cpp/README.md

 ## Requirements

-* gRPC 1.65.4.
+* gRPC 1.62.2.
 This can be installed with Homebrew on OSX `brew install grpc`
+* Protobuf 28.2.0

 ## Installation